-Recently we came across the Dashing dashboard library from Spotify.
+Recently we came across the Dashing dashboard library from Shopify.
 It allows you to create colorful mash-up of charts, gauges and other data visualizations that will look great on big LCD display in a reception room.
-We decided to check how hard woud it be to connect it to our Rubbi reporting tool.
+We decided to check how hard would it be to connect it to our Rubbi reporting tool.

 First we created a Mondrian OLAP cube for fish market data from one of our clients (check out our previous post about our best practices for creating OLAP cubes and creating date dimensions).
 Next, we connected it to Rubbi and played a little bit to create some useful reports.